mendix/docs/content/refguide/grids.md

 * Adding a button to your list item
 * Creating a custom layout for your items

+### 2.3 Data Grid 2

-The [data grid 2](appstore/modules/data-grid-2) widget is an expanded version of the standard data grid widget for displaying content in a tabular form.
+The [data grid 2](/appstore/modules/data-grid-2) widget is an expanded version of the standard data grid widget for displaying content in a tabular form.
 It is well suited for these cases:

 * Using personalizable data ordering and filtering
 * Having a responsive layout